GRANITO/git-powered-collaborative-blogging/post.md

 **2.2.2 Extend content life time and relevance**

 We've covered how software moves exceptionally quick.
 The unfortunate byproduct is, software content decays exceptionally fast too.
-Often the principals of a piece remain relevant, but as new framework versions emerge, it becomes unclear if the content is still useful.
+Often the principles ofa piece remain relevant, but as new framework versions emerge, it becomes unclear if the content is still useful.
 Maintaining content against moving code bases has never really been possible as an individual and is an unwieldy endeavour